 Skye is no stranger to Hollywood.
 A stunning landscape of jagged and majestic hills tearing through misty skies and crystal-clear waters, this ethereal and mysterious destination holds a fascination for artists and writers from around the world.
-So it’s hardly surprising that film director Justin Kurzel has chosen Isle of Skye as the main filming location for his new and much-anticipated film Macbeth (in cinemas across the UK on 2 October), starring Michael Fassbender as the titular fearless warrior and Marion Cotillard as the compelling Lady Macbeth.
+So it’s hardly surprising that film director Justin Kurzel chose the Isle of Skye as the main filming location for Macbeth, which stars Michael Fassbender as the titular fearless warrior and Marion Cotillard as the compelling Lady Macbeth.

 Shakespeare’s timeless tragedy is known for its gruesome murders and ghastly death scenes complete with bloody battles.
 But the settings for these bloody acts displayed on screen are in fact tranquil and even more spectacular in real life.
 See for yourself!

 The QuiraingSituated at the north end of the Trotternish Ridge, near the village of Staffin, is the rugged and imposing landscape called the Quiraing.
 As weird as it is wonderful, this landscape of unusual rock formations encircles Staffin Bay, rising high above in contrast to the soft beauty of the bay.
 The most famous of the formations are The Needle, a spire of jagged rock; The Prison, a ridge which, if seen from the correct angle, resembles a castle keep with corner guard towers; and The Table, an incongruous green-clad plateau nestled in the Quiraing rocks.
 Explore the area and sense the eeriness and foreboding atmosphere that oozes from this place.

 It is in this dramatic setting that Macbeth’s army is seen returning home post-battle and where Macbeth is awarded the title, Thane of Cawdor.
 Lady Macbeth also journeys through this unique landscape on her way to her home village.